Everyone loves to see fish swimming in an aquarium. Sometimes we want to make a small tank or fishbowl.

 So, are there any fish that don’t need filters?

-Yes, there are some fish that don’t need a filter.
+Yes, some fish don’t need a filter.
 But as responsible fishkeepers, we should go through all the steps before deciding what fish we should add to the fishbowl.

 Let’s see why the fishbowls are so popular among hobbyist aquarists.

-- Fishbowls are typically smaller than a full-sized tank.
+- Fishbowls are typically smaller than a full-sized tanks.

 - Fishbowls are accessible, easy, and affordable.